 If you get drugs that are excluded, you must pay for them yourself.
 If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
-(For information about appealing, go to Chapter 9, Section 6.5 in this booklet.)
+For information about appealing a decision, go to Chapter 9.